kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I didn't know a lot about drones until this Monday, the regulation in Kenya as well as the cost of acquisition of one.
 I have a better footing, but would benefit greatly from integration of drone data in the Futtech Powepoint.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Reconnection with my past, through linking present-event observations with moments from my 'childhood' that I now hold dear.
-Memories of me and my mom, my grandma, my sisters, my dad, my uncles, my aunt.
-Family, Friends, people in general, you know.
+- <b>Memorable moment / breakthrough / proud event</b>: A breakthrough it is: As a result of the Futtech discussion I had on Monday with a relative living abrod, I have decided to go for the DJI Mini 3 Pro and will seek funds to have the paperwork in check to comply with Kenya's drone regulations.
-- <b>Quote, inspiration, or personal reflection</b>: ```'My dear boy: Either increase your sacrifice or reduce desire.
-It's simple.
-Yours sincerely, Grandpa.'```.
+- <b>Quote, inspiration, or personal reflection</b>: ```"One must sacrifice everything for their gift.
+Only then can they capture the divine."``` Orpheus, Blood of Zeus, S3E5, Netflix.

 ---